bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 # K8S cluster setup details

-This link below was used as the primary reference for setting up this three node K8S cluster.
+This link below was used as the primary reference for setting up a three node K8S cluster.

 	https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/